A stable Lorentz-breaking model for an antisymmetric two-tensor: Attempt to formulate stable model with the antisymmetric two-tensor field

 Next consider the antisymmetric two-tensor field $B_{\mu\nu} = -B_{\nu\mu}$.
 It was considered first in the context of a Lorentz-violating model in \cite{Altschul2009}, where it was pointed out that the most general nonderivative potential is of the form $V(Y_1,Y_2)$, where $Y_1 = B_{\mu\nu}B^{\mu\nu}$ and $Y_2 = \epsilon^{\mu\nu\rho\sigma}B_{\mu\nu}B_{\rho\sigma}$ are the only two functionally independent (pseudo)scalar combinations that can be built from $B_{\mu\nu}$.
 Consequently, for suitable potential, $Y_1$ and $Y_2$ can independently acquire a vacuum expectation value.
 If either is nonzero, this implies that Lorentz invariance is broken spontaneously.
 The various ways in which this can happen, as well as the dynamics of these models, are discussed at length in \cite{Altschul2009}.

 However, one issue that remained unexplored in \cite{Altschul2009} is that of stability.
-Here we will explore stability of models with the most general possible kinetic term that is quadratic in $B_{\mu\nu}$.
-For the potential we will consider the Lagrange-multiplier potential
+Here we will investigate the stability of models with the most general possible kinetic term that is quadratic in $B_{\mu\nu}$.
+For the potential we will first consider the Lagrange-multiplier potential

-This potential fixes the values of $Y_1$ and $Y_2$, not allowing any fluctuations from their vacuum value.
-Therefore, the potential \eqref{V-lambda} is equivalent to the limit of an infinitely steep smooth potential.
-A model that is stable with the Lagrange-multiplier potential \eqref{V-lambda} may not be stable if we replace the potential with a smooth potential, as it allows for additional fluctuations away from its minimum at $Y_1 = y_1$, $Y_2 = y_2$.
-On the other hand, if a model is stable for some potential with minimum at $Y_1 = y_1$, $Y_2 = y_2$, it is certainly also stable for the potential \eqref{V-lambda}.
-Therefore, we will restrict our considerations to the potential \eqref{V-lambda}.
+which fixes the values of $Y_1$ and $Y_2$, not allowing any fluctuations from their vacuum value.
+In alternative, we will also consider the potential

+which fixes only the value of $Y_1$, leaving $Y_2$ free.
+It would be interesting to consider also the case of a smooth potential.
+However, this is beyond the scope of the current work.

 The most general kinetic term that is quadratic in $B_{\mu\nu}$ and parity even is